-If searching for milky-white geothermal water in the U.S., you would get to The State of Colorado.
+If searching for milky-white thermal water in the U.S., you would get to The State of Colorado.

 You could enjoy the superb water at Hot Sulphur Springs Resort & Spa even by a walk-in visit.

 It is two hours’ drive from Denver to the small town, Hot Sulphur Springs.

 Until the 19th centuries, one of American Indians, the Ute tribe came to use the hot springs for medicinal purposes.

 In 1863, the founder of a local newspaper, the Rocky Mountain News bought the land from a Sioux woman, while the Utes were considered the rightful owners.